micmejia/bible-dump/NKJV/Mark/Mark 8.md

 Then He put _His_ hands on his eyes again and made him look up.
 And he was restored and saw everyone clearly.

 ###### 26
-Then He sent him away to his house, saying, [^d]"Neither go into the town, nor tell anyone in the town." ## Peter Confesses Jesus as the Christ
+Then He sent him away to his house, saying, "Neither go into the town, nor tell anyone in the town." ## Peter Confesses Jesus as the Christ

 ###### 27
 Now Jesus and His disciples went out to the towns of Caesarea Philippi; and on the road He asked His disciples, saying to them, "Who do men say that I am?"